dina-web-nrm/collections-api-docker/README.md

 ## Background

-This project provides a way to start up the DINA-Web backbone with the database and a couple of services required to provide the DINA Collections REST API v 0.
+This project provides a way to start up the DINA-Web backbone - the DINA-Web Collections API REST web service v0 with the database and the KeyCloak component for managing users.

-## Step by step instructions
+# Step by step instructions

+## Install `docker`, `docker-compose` and `git`

 First get docker as per instructions at <http://docs.docker.com/linux/started/> or <http://docs.docker.com/windows/started/> or <http://docs.docker.com/mac/started/>, depending on the platform OS on the host.